Environmental Sustainability – Meaning, Examples and Importance

 Business leaders can help humanity stay within the planetary boundaries.
 You can do this by understanding how your business affects the environment, and then reducing negative impacts in those areas.
 It’s not easy or automatic, but there’s clear guidance on how to do it.

 Ecologists have provided us with a framework for being environmentally sustainable.
 It’s called the “ecosystem services” model.
-Applying this model to improve your business’s environmental sustainability is a 3-step process:

-Step 1: Shift your thinking:
+Step 1: Shift your thinking

 It’s easy to think of natural resources as a taken-for-granted input to business activities.
 We assume there will always be fish to catch or trees to cut, to use for the products we make.
 We don’t always consider how many resources we use, or where our products go after they’re used.